hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 -------------------------
 .center[![:scale 100%](images/connect_control_plane.png)]

+* Single source of truth
+* Manage node services
+* Manage access

+???
 The Control Plane is responsible for making decisions about where to send the traffic and to configure the data plane.
-Additionally, it is also responsible for features like network policy enforcement and providing service discovery data to the data plane.
+It's also responsible for features like network policy enforcement and providing service discovery data to the data plane.

 Consul is the control plane for the Connect service mesh: